 - Alcohol pad

-- Mix the intermediate-acting insulin (NPH) by rolling the bottle gently in the palms of your hands or turn the bottle upside down at least 10 times.
+- Mix the intermediate-acting insulin (NPH) by rolling the bottle gently in the palms of your hands.
+You can also turn the bottle upside down at least 10 times.
 Do not shake the bottle.
 Mix it more if a white layer is still at the bottom of the bottle of insulin vial.

 - Pull back on the plunger to fill the barrel with air by: